GBHyland/Automate-Custom-UI/facilitator-day1.md

 // ============================================
 // INSTRUCTOR HANDS-ON TYPING:
 // Use the Helper function to determine if the webhook JSON contains data
-// If it does, append add "W" to the Policy Number, else add "F"
+// If it does, append add "W" to the Claim Number, else add "F"
 // ============================================

-// set a reference to our process variables const policyNum = variables.var_policyNumber;
+// set a local variable called claimNum as a reference to our var_claimNumber process variable const claimNum = variables.var_policyNumber;

-variables.updatedPolicyNum = policyNum;
+// make process variable updatedPolicyNum the value of the claimNum variables.updatedClaimNum = claimNum;

 // if webhook prepend "W", form prepend "F" const inbound = variables.var_inboundRequest;